obs-gh-chrismilton/LoadGen/README.md

 # Load Generator Script README

 ## Overview
 This Load Generator Script is specifically designed to generate logs and metric data for loading simulated data into the Observe platform.
-Designed for use by Observe technical teams to prove out or simulate environments for labs or customer demonstrations.
+It is an essential tool for the Observe technical teams to prove out or simulate environments for labs or customer demonstrations.
+By using this script, teams can understand system behaviors under various conditions and ensure that the Observe platform is optimally demonstrated and tested.
 The script's behavior is configured through a `config.json` file, which defines the metrics to be simulated, the hosts involved, and other operational parameters.

 ## Installation
 To use this script, you need Python installed on your system.
 Follow these steps to set up: